Kickstart Your Journey: Perennials for Erosion Control 🌿

 With your perennials in place, you're well on your way to controlling erosion in your landscape.
 But planting is just the first step.
 Let's now look at how to maintain your erosion control garden to ensure it continues to do its job effectively.

-Don't sideline pruning.
-It keeps your erosion-resistant perennials healthy and promotes fresh growth.
-Unsure of when or how to prune?
-Have a look at our FAQ on low-maintenance perennials for some useful pointers.
-Remember, a well-maintained perennial garden is not only a beauty to behold but also a sturdy line of defense against soil erosion.
+Lastly, don't forget to prune.
+This keeps your erosion resistant perennials healthy and encourages new growth.
+Not sure when or how to prune?
+Check out our FAQ on low-maintenance perennials for some handy tips.
+Remember, a well-cared-for perennial garden is not only a sight to behold but also a fortress against soil erosion.

 Now that you have some practical tips on caring for your erosion control garden, here's a handy checklist to keep you on track: